chrishoy/InfoTrack-Waterloo/README.md

 A quick (Yahoo and Bing Ha!) search confirmed this theory to me so I didn't pursue it further.

-The provided application simply returns a list of parse line matches, so if you try entering Target URL: 'Google' and Keywords: 'Google' you will get something, but try searching 'www.infotract.co.uk' and 'land registry seraches', you will get nothing due to the redirection and obfuscation.
+The provided application simply returns a list of parse line matches, so if you try entering **Target URL: 'Google'** and **Keywords: 'Google'** you will get something, but try searching **'www.infotract.co.uk'** and **'land registry seraches'**, you will get nothing due to the redirection and obfuscation.

 ## Getting Started
 - Clone the repository